 Blackstick.
 Lloyd and Evan Arntzen, Grandfather and Grandson.
 Two talented voices, bonded together by more than blood, performing the music they’ve lived and breathed since Lloyd started teaching Evan the clarinet when he was seven years old.

-Lloyd Arntzen (Clarinet, Soprano Sax, and Vocals), Evan Arntzen (Clarinet, Tenor Sax, and Vocals), Arnt Arntzen (Plectrum Banjo, Guitar, and Vocals), Bria Skonberg (Trumpet and Vocals), Don Ogilvie (Guitar), and Jen Hodge (Bass).
+Lloyd Arntzen (Clarinet, Soprano Sax, and Vocals), Evan Arntzen (Clarinet, Tenor Sax, and Vocals), Arnt Arntzen (Plectrum Banjo, Guitar, and Vocals), Bria Skonberg (Trumpet and Vocals), Don Ogilvie (Guitar), Jen Hodge (Bass), and Julian MacDonough (Drums)

 In 2013, BlackStick made the trip to Grandpa Lloyd’s place on Gabriola Island to make the recording.
 In that relaxed atmosphere, with adept recording engineer Dave Henderson on hand, the musicians allowed the music to flow forth.
 Channelling the force of the great New Orleans jazz clarinettists, Johnny Dodds, Jimmie Noone, and the grand-daddy of them all, Sidney Bechet, a Blackstick Album was born!